caarmen/UserList/README.md

     - the activity 1.4.0 upgrade broke tests due to how we were mocking behavior of another 3rd party library
     - other upgrades with minor impacts on code (like nullaibility changes in the apis): minor but cumulative in time spent

+### Different mindset
+Trying to develop a maximum of features in such a limited time put me in a different mindset.
+Managing persistence to disk and paging is a complex topic.
+Having only a network request and using paging is straightforward.
+Having only a database and paging is similarly straightforward.
+Managing paging with two data sources: network and database, however, is not, in my opinion, a task that can be implemented, from scratch, in a half hour.
+This requires thought and exploration.
+The paging library provides a class for this but it's experimental, which would impact the chosen solution.
+During this exercise, I found myself trying to find a quick win that could be implemented in an hour or less.
+(For example relying on network request cache instead of implementing a database).
+But this isn't how I would implement such a feature in a real projet.
+I would hope to never have to make such an important decision on the architecture and implementation of an offline mode, with a time constraint of only an hour or so.